weatherforce/weatherforce.github.io/content/ipyleaflet-legend_release.md

 It is an implementation on jupyter notebook of a leaflet legend found in this [leaflet tutorial](https://leafletjs.com/examples/choropleth/).
 More precisely, it refers to the Custom Legend Control section.
 We won't go too far in details here, just have in mind that it is both a LeafletControl and an ipywidget.
 So it cannot work outside of ipyleaflet and must be instantiated with it.
 The good news is that since it is a LeafletControl, it can be positioned like any other ipyleaflet control.

-A second Post will follow or a serie to explain how it was done.
-It might be an help to everyone seeking for importing leaflet widget on ipyleaflet using ipywidget.
+A second Post or series will follow to explain how it was done.
+It might help everyone seeking for importing leaflet widget on ipyleaflet using ipywidget.

 ## Install